Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 When Gaoian biodrones reverted to their feral instincts, they hid.
 They found dark corners, preferably elevated, and huddled up together in a tight furry ball.
 When they moved, they moved low and quick, slinking along near the walls and shying away from well-lit areas.
 And they *watched.* On most of Reskn’s monitors, those watchful little mirrors were the only visible sign that the biodrones were even there.

 He’d seen what happened to anyone unfortunate enough to stray into such a room, too.
 The tight ball of bodies would slowly unwind.
-The ferals would advance to the threshold of their hiding place…
+The ferals would advance to the threshold of their hiding place...

 And then, as one, they would pounce.
 Claws and teeth did the rest.